-(2) Flexible components 1-2-3: Students must choose in consultation with the Director of Studies between different options: an Archaeology Master course, a tutorial, an internship, a course at another REMA programme in the RUG, or a REMA course at another University.
+(2) Flexible components 1-2-3: Students must choose in consultation with the Director of Studies between different options: an Archaeology Master course, a tutorial, an internship, the optional course Heritage in Crisis, a course at another REMA programme in the RUG, or a REMA course at another University.
 For approval of courses outside the RUG, internships and tutorials, approval of the Board of Examiners is needed by means of tutorial/ placement/ course contract form.